mesosphere/kubernetes-mesos/docs/ha.md

 - a Mesos master will not recognize differently configured executors as being compatible, and so...
 - a scheduler will refuse to accept any offer for slave resources if there are incompatible executors running on the slave.

-Compatibility is largely determined by comparing executor configuration hashes: a hash is calculated from a subset of the executor-related command line parameters provided to the scheduler process.
+Within the scheduler, compatibility is largely determined by comparing executor configuration hashes: a hash is calculated from a subset of the executor-related command line parameters provided to the scheduler process.
 The command line parameters that affect the hash calculation are listed below.